VictorGardi/home-scrape/README.md

-# python-module
+# home-scrape
-Python module template repo
+Python module that scrapes home estate objects from (hemnet)[www.hemnet.se] and shows the most interesting objects on a dashboard.